 The roof of the world

-Before you go embark on the tedious task to purchase tickets and book hotels, know that two weeks are not enough to see all of Pakistan or even half of it.
+Before you embark on the tedious task of purchasing tickets and booking hotels, know that two weeks is not enough to see all of Pakistan or even half of it.
 With this itinerary, one would be able to experience a small portion of the country’s top travel destinations which are mostly in the Northern and Northeastern regions.

-Day 11: Skardu and its adjoining areas We drive in a 4×4 to head outside Skardu towards the Deosai plains.
-The journey to Deosai plains takes around three hours one-way through paved and dirt roads.
+We drive in a 4×4 to head outside Skardu towards the Deosai plains.
+The journey to the Deosai plains takes around three hours one way through paved and dirt roads.
 Satpara Lake is on the way here, at about 45 mins distance.
 Once in Deosai, you can take some rest by Schesoar Lake and just enjoy the view alongside food.
 When back in Skardu we visit the famous Shangri La or Lower Kachura Lake.
 There is an option to reach Islamabad via Deosai plains.

 There is a one-hour flight that goes daily from Skardu to Islamabad.
 Islamabad will be your final destination and you could find your flight back to your next adventure from the Islamabad International airport.
 Time permitting one can visit the Lok Virsa or the Cultural Museum too.